 - Tesla #1 In World BEV Sales By Big Margin — 2022 World EV Sales Report

 The world EV market is dominated by Tesla and BYD because they offer some price-parity EVs.

 The world market of EVs or ‘plug-in vehicles’ is dominated by Tesla and BYD and not by existing car brands.
 Big EV brands Tesla, who everybody has heard of, and worlds 3rd most valuable car company, BYD, who far fewer outside China are familiar with, VW group, and SAIC, and Geely Volvo are way ahead, with VW and the Volvo component of Geely-Volvo the only established mainstream traditional automotive brands even present.

-Tesla is not first, in part because BYD, VW, and Geely-Volvo numbers all include not just ‘pure-EVs’ but also PHEVs or ‘plug-in hybrids’, and in part because BYD sales numbers are growing even faster than tesla sales numbers.
+Tesla is not first on “plug-in” sales, in part because BYD, VW, and Geely-Volvo numbers all include not just ‘pure-EVs’ but also PHEVs or ‘plug-in hybrids’, and in part because BYD sales numbers are growing even faster than tesla sales numbers.
 In many respects, BYD sand Tesla are neck and neck in the leadership race, with no ‘unified belt’ title holder.

 VW is closer than it looks to the top two.
 As the VW numbers include PHEVs, they are best compared with BYD numbers.
 VW sells less than half of what BYD manages, despite BYD only just starting to get serious about selling outside of China.

 SIAC achieves 4th spot most due to sales numbers for the Wuling Mini-EV, as SAIC has control of the consortium, as 50.1% stakeholder.

 Tesla earned its position through just two models, the Tesla Model 3 and Model Y. Which are both market leaders in their segments outselling comparable ICE vehicles, not just other EVs.